bodhi4444/rsschool-cv/cv.md

 * _Working period: from 05.2021 to the present time._

 # Сharacter traits:
- _I'm a restless person who is looking for new, better, and more.
+ _I m a restless person who is looking for new, better, and more.
 Purposeful and persistent.
 Communicative and sociable.
 With technical mind._